 Ker CM to inaugurate GIM in Kochi on Thursday

 Kerala is set to explore the prospects of a quantum jump in its economy as the state government is hosting from Thursday a two-day global investors meet that will present 100 plus big-ticket projects with feasibility.
 Chief Minister Pinarayi Vijayan will inaugurate the ASCEND 2020 Global Investors Meet in this industrial city, where 2,000 delegates will converge with the aim of lending pace to the Ease of Doing Business in the state.
-Organised by the states Department of Industries, ASCEND 2020 at Lulu Bolgatty International Convention Centre will feature nine sessions including six panel discussions, organisers said.
+Organized by the state's Department of Industries, ASCEND 2020 at Lulu Bolgatty International Convention Centre will feature nine sessions including six-panel discussions, organizers said.

-The 100-odd projects, ratified by KPMG as viable based on a study by the professional services MNC, covers sectors such as petrochemicals, agro & food-processing, defence, life sciences, aeropolis, tourism & hospitality, ports and harbour, fisheries, infrastructure, mobility development, logistics and electronic hardware.
-Of the projects, 18 (each with investment of above Rs 100 crore) have been classified as mega.
+The 100-odd projects, ratified by KPMG as viable based on a study by the professional services MNC, covers sectors such as petrochemicals, agro & food-processing, defense, life sciences, acropolis, tourism & hospitality, ports and harbor, fisheries, infrastructure, mobility development, logistics, and electronic hardware.
+Of the projects, 18 (each with an investment of above Rs 100 crore) have been classified as mega.
 The other categories, in the descending order, are large, medium and small.

-Organisers of the investors meet said there are investment opportunities in Transit Orient developments, Engineering-Procurement-Construction contracts worth Rs 38,000 crore for civil, electrical system works and supply and operation ofrail coaches among others.
-Opportunity also exist for any investor to directly invest in the project SPV, they said.
+Organizers of the investors meet said there are investment opportunities in Transit Orient developments, Engineering-Procurement-Construction contracts worth Rs 38,000 crore for civil, the electrical system works and supply and operation of rail coaches among others.
+The opportunity also exists for any investor to directly invest in the project SPV, they said.

 Trains running on Silver Line will be covering the 532 km end-to-end distance from Kochuveli in the state capital to Kasaragod by four hours, which now takes around 12 hours.
 The completely green project also promises a set of long-term benefits like sharply reducing the road congestion caused by private vehicles and freight carrying trucks and significantly bringing down air pollution from emissions by petroleum fuel-driven motor vehicles.